yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > >
 > > 1.
 VarVAMP can produces highly personalized pan-specific primers for a large number of viruses.
 > > 2.
 No, there are likely the same.
 This means the result can be reproduced.
 > > 3.
-You can find the answer in the amplicons.bed file.
+You can find the answer in the *"Amplicon locations"* file.
 The first amplicon starts at 1742 and ends at 1835.
 > > 4.
 The solution lies in the per default contributed log file.
 It contains the parameter configuration of your latest VarVAMP run.
 If you save and use the values of the threshold and n_ambig for further runs, VarVAMP will not start it's automatic calculation of these and thus results in lower computing time and higher reproducibility.
 > {: .solution}
 >